Parking Policy and Regulations

 - A UO identification card is required at the time of purchase.

 - Carpool Parking Permits

-- Available to groups of three people or more who wish to travel in one vehicle to campus.
+- Available to groups of two people or more who wish to travel in one vehicle to campus.

 - Visitor Permits